petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions.md

 See [Creating Your First Global Javascript Client Extension](./browser-based-client-extensions/developer-guide/creating-your-first-global-javascript-client-extension.md) to get started working with this type.

+## Theme JavaScript Client Extensions

+Similarly to [Global JavaScript client extensions](#global-javascript-client-extensions), you can also

 ## Global CSS Client Extensions

 Global CSS client extensions are a simple way to override CSS styling on your pages.
 When you deploy a global CSS client extension to your Liferay instance and configure a page to use it, the global CSS contained in it overrides the styling present on the page, including theme and style book settings.
 This allows you to programmatically override specific styles on a page for special needs that may be cumbersome to modify your theme to accommodate.